pedromancheno/ReferralSystemDemo/README.md

 # Building referral system with Firebase

-Demo code for CocoaHeads meetup
+Demo code used for a presentation in CocoaHeads' meetup